Malware presence change events feed (TCF-0111)

 The ReversingLabs detection string consists of three main parts separated by dots.
 All parts of the string will always appear (all three parts are mandatory).

-The first part of the string indicates the platform targeted by the malware.
-If the platform is ByteCode, Document or Script, then there will be an additional subplatform string.
-Platform and subplatform strings are separated by a hyphen ( - ).
+This string is always one of the strings listed in the Platform string table.
+If the platform is Archive, Audio, ByteCode, Document, Image or Script, then it has a subplatform string.
+Platform and subplatform strings are divided by a hyphen (

 Examples